cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 In this blog post, we’ll cover:

 - What KV-cache-aware routing is and why it matters
-- How llm-d implements this feature with EPPs, Redis, and NIXL
+- How llm-d implements this feature with EPPs, Gateway API Inference Extension, and intelligent routing
 - The critical Kubernetes YAML assets that make it work
 - A test case showing our latest 87.4% cache hit rate
 - Where to go to learn more and get started